riehlegroup/thesis-template-latex/README.md

 You can use tools like [Overleaf](https://www.overleaf.com) as web editor if you don`t want to install LaTeX locally.
 Just upload the files and you should be good to go!

 ## Local Setup
-* Install `TexLive`, e.g. on Ubuntu based systems via `sudo apt-get install texlive`
+* Install `TexLive` and used packages, e.g. on Ubuntu based systems via `sudo apt-get install texlive texlive-latex-extra texlive-lang-german biber`
 * Install the LaTeX editor of your choice

 ## Contents